How do we buy Gladia via AWS Marketplace, and what do we need for procurement/security approval?

 Steps:

-How is buying via AWS Marketplace different from buying directly from Gladia?
+How does buying via AWS Marketplace compare to buying directly from Gladia?

-Short Answer: The product and API are the same; the main difference is commercial and operational—AWS Marketplace centralizes billing and procurement, while direct purchase gives you a standalone contract and invoice with Gladia.
+Short Answer: Functionally the product is the same; the main difference is commercial and operational: AWS Marketplace centralizes billing and vendor management, while direct purchase can be more flexible on bespoke terms.

 Expanded Explanation: